-An apical expression of life-altering perseverance and self-cultivation, the avengers are a gestalt of anatomical metaphors in spiritual resistance against fate, reinforcing the overcoming of physical over mental handicap.
-Master Chang exerts further with animated, romanticist style and rhythm the violent yet harmonious beauty of choreographed dance in telling a tale of amorality: ceaseless cycles of revenge from tragic consequences in overmen attaining self-justice without the way.
+An apical expression of life-altering perseverance and self-cultivation, the avengers are a gestalt of anatomical metaphors in spiritual resistance against fate.
+With animated, romanticist style and rhythm in violent yet harmonious beauty of choreographed dance, Chang tells a tale of amorality: ceaseless cycles of revenge from tragic consequences in overmen attaining self-justice without the way.

 Some of the best fight choreography in all martial arts cinema.
 I actually like this film somewhat more than The Five Venoms.
 Tragic that such choreography has been in decline since the days of Chang Cheh and The Venoms.
 Please add the film Shaolin Rescuers which has perhaps the best choreographed fight scene of all the 25 or so Venom films.